We take a deep dive into the Dyson V7 review looking at features, performance, value, suction, and more. Is the V7 the best choice for you?

 - Cleaning tools

-Dyson V7 Absolute vs. Animal vs. Motorhead vs. HEPA
+Dyson V7 Absolute vs. Animal vs. Motorhead vs. Allergy HEPA vs. Fluffy

 Below are the major differences between each type: